akc52/100-days-of-code/log.md

 ### Day 15: Monday, September 3, 2018

 **Today's Progress**: Another varied day.
-Created a repo to hold the algorithums and such that I've been trying.
+Created a repo to hold the algorithms and such that I've been trying.

 **Thoughts:** Did a lot of brushing up.
 Better handle on flexbox/css grid.